ssmirr/appdev-chapters/adding-association-query-shortcuts.md

  - Email: `admin@example.com`
  - Password: `password`

 Finally, you're in.
 In the navbar along the top, you'll see links that map to each table.
 Explore the interface and play around.
-What do you think of this interface versus `rails console`?
+Phew!
+This is a much easier way to explore our data than `rails console`!
+We can even export CSVs from here, if we want to.

 Okay, now that we know we have ActiveAdmin as a resource to look at, it's time to get back to practicing our Ruby.